kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 If you're blindly going to Product Hunt, Slack groups, and just post and wait, good luck.

-## I'm a founder and I don't have time, what's the best way to do this?
+## You're a founder and you don't have time, what's the best way to do this?

 As a first-time founder, you have a million things on your plate, you don't have time to create content yourself.